verbb/prism/README.md

 - Be named after the handle.
 E.g `prism-my-custom-theme.css`
 - Be namespaced after the theme name e.g. `.prism-my-custom-theme .token { color: #000 }` - This is to prevent conflicts with Craft's styles

+### Syntax

+Syntaxes are configurable in the same way as themes.
+Use `['*']` to show all 177 languages, or just list the ones you'd like to show in the config.
+Custom languages aren't supported at this time, but may be in the future.

 ## Using Prism Syntax Highlighting